GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

   images using the good old [Cache API].
 - Support for video streams (DASH, HLS) download within the app.
-Because stream manifests generally declare multiple sources of different bitrates, we need to transform the manifest file and only download one media version before we store it for offline viewing.
+Because stream manifests generally declare multiple sources of different bitrates, we need to transform the manifest file and only download one media version before storing it for offline viewing.

 Up next, you will learn about [Fast playback with audio and video preload].